snoack/mypass/README.md

 The *context* can be any unique keyword which you relate to these credentials.
-But if the credentials are for a website, it is recommended to use the corresponding domain as *context*, so that the Chrome extension finds the credentials, see below.
+But if the credentials are for a website, it is recommended to use the corresponding domain as *context*, so that the browser extension finds the credentials, see below.

 The *username* is optional, but specifying a username if there is any, allows you to store multiple username/password pairs for the same context.
-Also, if a username is given, it will be used by the Chrome extension when filling out web forms.
+Also, if a username is given, it will be used by the browser extension when filling out web forms.

 If *password* is omitted you will be prompted for the password. **Passing the password on the command line is NOT recommeded**, except for import scripts,